Best Cheap Health Insurance in Ohio (2025)

 How do I get health insurance in Ohio?

 The best way to get health insurance in Ohio is to apply through the federal health insurance exchange at HealthCare.gov.
-After you create an account, you can search for the plans in your area using your ZIP code.
+After you create an account, you can search for affordable plans in your area using your ZIP code.
 Use the filter feature to find the plans that fit your needs, like coverage for any prescription medication you take.

 Methodology